The BeatUK ska band aka The English Beat. Formed March 1979

 The Beat Biography (Wikipedia)

-The Beat (known in North America as The English Beat and in Australia as The British Beat) are a band founded in Birmingham, England, in 1978.
-Their music fuses ska, pop, soul, reggae and punk rock.
+The Beat (known in the United States and Canada as the English Beat and in Australia as the British Beat) are a band founded in Birmingham, England, in 1978.
+Their music fuses Latin, ska, pop, soul, reggae and punk rock.

 - Cornbury: Ranking Rogerhttps://ichef.bbci.co.uk/images/ic/240x135/p040w9cy.jpghttps://ichef.bbci.co.uk/images/ic/240x135/p040w9cy.jpg2016-07-08T19:08:00.000ZThe Beat's Ranking Roger talks to BBC Radio Oxford's Will Banks at Cornbury Festival.https://www.bbc.co.uk/music/audiovideo/popular/p040wbck